strogiyotec/WanShiTong/postgres/ExplainAnalize.md

 		4. Complexity - O(n)(create_hash) + O(m)(iterate from second table)
 3. Merge join

-		1. If query has order by then
+		1. If query has ORDER BY then
 		2. Sort two result sets ahead of time
 		3. Of they have equal size then just iterate over first and check element from second in the same position